IvansPhoto/PerformanceOptimizationMapper/Readme.md

 This project is a real case from my work about the consequences of negligent writing a simple mapper.
 Because the code from the project cannot be shared, I created a very similar mapper for weather observations.
 ## How it has begun
 In one of my projects about refactoring, several endpoints run for more than a few seconds.
 We investigated the root cases for all slow endpoints and this story is about one of these investigations and fixes.
 The endpoint runs about 30 seconds in a development environment (~16 seconds on my PC).
-After reading the call chain and short debugging, I quickly found out that the mapper took all the time except for ~100 ms.
+After reading the call chain and short debugging, I quickly found out that the mapper took all the time except for ~100ms .
 The full code is available on [GitHub](https://github.com/IvansPhoto/PerformanceOptimizationMapper)## Rules The purpose of the mapper is to merge data from two arrays of the Input record: Temperature[] Temperatures and string[] Places into a third array of the Output record.
 The resulting array should be the same size as the Temperatures array and should contain values and dates from the Temperatures array.
 Data for states and seasons fields should be received from the Places array.
 Each date in the Temperatures array is unique.